Carrooi/Node-EasyConfiguration/README.md

 # Easy Configuration

 Simply extensible loader for json config files.
+This package is inspired by configuration in PHP framework [Nette](http://nette.org/en/).

 ## Installing